indika/blog/_posts/2014-01-11-cooking-with-chef.md

 ### Bundler and the Gemfile

-Use a Gemfile to specify the dependencies for Chef.
+The Ruby library dependencies for Chef are specified in a Gemfile.

 {% highlight ruby %}